 The second reason is that anything more precise needs to be defined in context.
 Potential for what?
 To be a specialist?
 To be a leader?
 A leader in general or a specific kind of leader?
 How far in the future?
 The further in time the more variables interplay and we can no longer call this anything but guessing.
 And then we need to understand where.
 Is talent context-dependent?
 How transferable is it?
 What does great look like now?
 What will it look like at this or that organization in the future?

 The process of identifying high potential talent is not always definitive.
 What can be measured are characteristics that are likely to enable people to do or become something in the future.
 For example, if you believe that in order for someone to be a successful leader in your organization in the future they need to be able to process complex data quickly and accurately, demonstrate confidence and ability to influence others, and be able to effectively deal with their and other’s emotions, then it would make sense for you to assess cognitive ability, personality and emotional intelligence.
-This, of course, leads to some challenges and questions, such as “how do I know what characteristics will be required from my leaders in the future?”, “How far in the future?”, “How can I ensure I’m embracing diversity and not ‘cloning’ people?”
+This, of course, leads to some challenges and questions, such as “How do I know what characteristics will be required from my leaders in the future?”, “How can I ensure I’m embracing diversity and not ‘cloning’ people?”
 In any case, a lot of careful thought is required before even deciding what tools and methods will be used to assess individuals.

 The pros and cons of working with potential?